1932 New South Wales constitutional crisis: Background

-Lang was totally opposed to the Premiers' Plan agreed to by the federal Labor government of James Scullin and all the other premiers, which called for even more stringent cuts to government spending to balance the budget.
-In October 1931 Lang's followers in the Australian House of Representatives crossed the floor to vote with the conservative United Australia Party (UAP) and bring down the Scullin government.
-This action split the NSW Labor Party in two – Lang's followers became known as Lang Labor, while Scullin's supporters, led by Chifley, became known in NSW as Federal Labor.
+Lang was totally opposed to the Premiers' Plan agreed to by the federal Labor government of James Scullin and the other state premiers, which called for even more stringent cuts to government spending to balance the budget.
+In October 1931 Lang's followers in the House of Representatives crossed the floor to vote with the conservative United Australia Party (UAP) and bring down the Scullin government.
+This action split the New South Wales Labor Party in two.
+Lang's followers became known as Lang Labor, while Scullin's supporters, led by Ben Chifley, became known in New South Wales as Federal Labor.
 Most of the party's branches and affiliated trade unions supported Lang.

-When the United Australia Party Government of Joseph Lyons came to federal power in January 1932, it passed the Financial Agreement Enforcement Act, forcing the NSW government to adhere to its debt commitments and to cut government spending.
-In response, Lang withdrew all the state's funds from government bank accounts so that the federal government could not gain access to the money.
-Governor Game advised Lang that in his view this action was illegal, and that if Lang did not reverse it he would dismiss the government.
+When the UAP government of Joseph Lyons came to power in January 1932, it passed the Financial Agreement Enforcement Act, forcing the New South Wales government to adhere to its debt commitments and to cut government spending.
+In response, Lang withdrew all the state's funds from government bank accounts and stored the money at the Sydney Trades Hall so that the federal government would be unable to gain access to it.
+Governor Philip Game advised Lang that in his view this action was illegal, and that if Lang did not reverse it he would be forced to use his reserve vice-regal powers to dismiss Lang and his government, and appoint new ministers who would act lawfully.
 Lang stood firm, and issued a leaflet in defiance of Game.
-Game then reluctantly decided to exercise his reserve powers and called Lang to Government House to dismiss him.
+Reluctantly, Game then summoned Lang to Government House to withdraw his commission as premier.

-Gerald Stone, in his book 1932, states that there is evidence that Lang considered arresting the governor to prevent the governor from dismissing him.
-The possibility of this was sufficiently high that the armed forces of the Commonwealth, who would have come to the assistance of the governor, were put on alert.
+Gerald Stone, in his book 1932, states that there is evidence that Lang considered arresting Game to prevent the governor from dismissing him.
+The possibility of this was sufficiently high that the military forces of the Commonwealth, who would have come to the assistance of the governor, were put on alert.